maartensap/riveter-nlp/README.md

 - If time before ACL demo deadline, but probably afterwards
    - 🔲 adding other verb-related lexica (Verbnet??)
    - 🔲 add in weighted lexicon (not sure what the goal would here, but a possible extension, esp. if someone ends up using a model to create a lexicon?)
+   - 🔲 allow non-coref option using persona lexicon (e.g., if I just wanted scores for all pronouns)